cgruver/cgruver/_pages/tutorials/tekton-overview.md

    ...
    ```

    Steps have quite a few attributes that can be defined.
-In this example, I've shown you a few of them.
+In this example, I've shown you a very few of them.
 You will note that their definition looks a lot like a `Pod` or `Deployment` specification.

    | | |
    |`name:`|Every step has a unique name in the task.
 This name is also what will be assigned to the container that is created to run the step.|